Daraa and As-Suwayda offensive (June 2015): Brigade 52 base

-al-Thula airbase
+Al-Tha'lah airbase

-On 10 June, rebels announced the start of the battle for the al-Thula airbase in western As-Suwayda Governorate (which has a mostly Druze population, and few Muslims) and began targeting it with mortars and artillery.
+On 10 June, rebels announced the start of the battle for the Al-Tha'lah airbase in western As-Suwayda Governorate (which has a mostly Druze population, and few Muslims) and began targeting it with mortars and artillery.
 Rebels seized the al-Koum checkpoint and Sakakah village to the east of Brigade 52 and near the airbase.

-By 11 June, rebels had captured parts of al-Thula airbase, with a Southern Front spokesman stating that they expected to capture the entire base by the end of the day.
+By 11 June, rebels had captured parts of Al-Tha'lah airbase, with a Southern Front spokesman stating that they expected to capture the entire base by the end of the day.
 Government reinforcements were sent to the area and managed to recapture parts of the airbase.
 The reinforcements included NDF and Jaysh al-Muwahhideen (Druze militia) fighters.
 The next day, the rebel attack on the airbase was repelled, with the rebels retreating from the western part of the base they had captured the day before.
 Al Jazeera reported that fighting at the airbase continued amid more than 70 airstrikes in the area as rebels attempted to capture a town near the base and cut military supply lines.
 Later, it was confirmed the military had regained full control of the airbase.
 The state news agency SANA reported the rebels suffered heavy casualties in the failed attack on the airbase, with at least 100 militants being killed.

-The Southern Front claimed that they pulled out of al-Thula airbase due to ongoing negotiations with the Druze community and the killing of 23 Druze villagers in Idlib, which had complicated the situation.
-Several days later, a new claim, by the pro-opposition Syrian Mirror, asserted that the assault was called off after the Southern Front operations room in Jordan disagreed with the direction of the offensive, having not green-lighted the taking of al-Thula airbase.
+The Southern Front claimed that they pulled out of Al-Tha'lah airbase due to ongoing negotiations with the Druze community and the killing of 23 Druze villagers in Idlib, which had complicated the situation.
+Several days later, a new claim, by the pro-opposition Syrian Mirror, asserted that the assault was called off after the Southern Front operations room in Jordan disagreed with the direction of the offensive, having not green-lighted the taking of Al-Tha'lah airbase.
 Southern Front member's wages were stopped to convince them to cease the attack.
-Rebels saw Druze involvement in the government militias as key to stopping the opposition advance on the airbase, while a leader of a group leading the attack asserted Assad was exploiting sectarianism and that the Druze know the "regime is collapsing and cannot protect them", while also claiming that there was coordination between the opposition and "the sheikhs of Sweida".
+Rebels saw Druze involvement in the government militias as key to stopping the opposition advance on the airbase, while Bashar al-Zoubi, the head of a group leading the attack, asserted Assad was exploiting sectarianism and that the Druze know the "regime is collapsing and cannot protect them", while also claiming that there was coordination between the opposition and "the sheikhs of Sweida."